Gary Neville

-Gary Alexander Neville (born 18 February 1975) is an English football pundit, former coach and player, and co-owner of English Football League club Salford City.
-As a player, Neville was a right-back and spent his entire career with Manchester United, serving as captain for five years.
+Gary Alexander Neville (born 18 February 1975) is an English football pundit and former professional player.
+A right-back, he spent his entire career with Manchester United, serving as captain for five years.
 He is one of the most decorated English and European footballers of all time, winning 20 trophies, including eight Premier League titles and two UEFA Champions League titles.
 In 2025, he was inducted into the Premier League Hall of Fame.

 Neville made his international debut for England in 1995 and was first-choice right-back for more than 10 years, representing the nation at three European Championships and two FIFA World Cups.

 After retiring from football in 2011, Neville went into punditry and was a commentator for Sky Sports until he took the manager position at Valencia in 2015.
 After being sacked in 2016, he returned as a pundit for Sky Sports that year.
 He was also an assistant manager for the England national team from 2012 to 2016.

-Neville is the older brother of twin siblings; his brother Phil Neville is also a former long-serving player for Manchester United, while his sister Tracey Neville is a retired netball international.
+Neville's younger brother Phil Neville is also a former long-serving player for Manchester United, while his sister Tracey Neville is a retired netball international.